lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 _structured control flow_.

-Using regions, any non-trivial control flow (function calls, conditionals, loops etc.) is captured by "black box" operation within the data flow of the program.
+Using regions, any non-trivial control flow (function calls, conditionals, loops etc.) is captured by a frame, a "black box" operation within the data flow of the program.
+Its implementation is then defined in the nested region of the frame.
+This can be used for function calls, but also for branches of control flow.
+A simple function call, that unconditionally redirects the control flow to the operations within a nested region, could for example be represented as
-One or several nested regions then define the implementation of the black box, such as the branches of the control flow.
-A simple function call, that unconditionally redirects the control flow to the operations within a nested region, could for example be represented as follows[^figureconventions]:
+follows:

 <!-- prettier-ignore-start -->
 {{% figure